airbus-cert/skyblue.team/content/posts/delegate-krbtgt.md

 # Changing msDS-AllowedToDelegateTo

-Recent vulnerabilities like CVE-2021-34470, CVE-2021-42287, CVE-2021-42278 remember us that any non-privileged user can create a machine account easily due to the value of `ms-DS-MachineAccountQuota` set to 10 by default, which means that, out of installation, any user of a domain can join up to 10 machines in the domain.
+Recent vulnerabilities like CVE-2021-34470, CVE-2021-42287, CVE-2021-42278 remember us that any non-privileged user can create a machine account easily due to the value of `ms-DS-MachineAccountQuota` set to 10 by default.
+It means that, out of installation, any user of a domain can join up to 10 machines in the domain.
 The project [Powermad](https://github.com/Kevin-Robertson/Powermad) gives useful scripts to make the exploitation's experience pleasant.

-Yet, even though attribute `msDS-AllowedToDelegateTo` is writeable only to users present in `CN=Administrators,CN=Builtin,DC=cosmos,DC=local` group or `CN=Account Operators,CN=Builtin,DC=cosmos,DC=local` group, it is not a sufficient condition, as *Clement Notin* taught me, you also need the `SeEnableDelegationPrivilege` privilege on the Domain Controller.
+Yet, even though attribute `msDS-AllowedToDelegateTo` is writeable only to users present in `CN=Administrators,CN=Builtin,DC=cosmos,DC=local` group or `CN=Account Operators,CN=Builtin,DC=cosmos,DC=local` group, it is not a sufficient condition: As *Clement Notin* taught me, you also need the `SeEnableDelegationPrivilege` privilege on the Domain Controller.
 And this privilege is set by the “*Default Domain Controller*” GPO :

 ```